kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ### Upload Files Using JavaScript with the jQuery Upload Widget

 If your application is HTML5 based, you can implement a reliable and fault tolerant large-files upload with an automatic pause-and-resume functionality by simply including and using the Kaltura Upload JavaScript widget.
-The [Kaltura Upload JavaScript widget](https://github.com/kaltura/chunked-file-upload-jquery) provides a simple JavaScript library that abstracts the use of the Kaltura API, as well as handling of the files locally (such as file chunking and pause-resume).
+The [Kaltura Upload JavaScript widget](https://github.com/kaltura/chunked-file-upload-jquery) provides a simple JavaScript library that abstracts the use of the Kaltura API, as well as handling the files locally (such as file chunking and pause-resume).

-The [Kaltura Upload jQuery project](https://github.com/kaltura/chunked-file-upload-jquery) can be used as reference or basis to implementing your own reliable chunked file upload to Kaltura.
+The [Kaltura Upload jQuery project](https://github.com/kaltura/chunked-file-upload-jquery) can be used as reference or basis to implement your own reliable chunked file upload to Kaltura.
+For a quick view of how this method works
-To quickly see how it works, simply download the project to your localhost, edit index.php and switch the value of $the_user_ks_to_use to a valid Kaltura Session, then load the page from your localhost, open your browser console and try uploading a file.
+1. Download the project to your localhost, edit the index.php file, and switch the value of $the_user_ks_to_use to a valid Kaltura Session.
+2. Next, load the page from your localhost, open your browser console and try uploading a file.
 You'll see all the steps printed to the browser console.

 ### Upload Files by Calling the API Directly

 Uploading a file directly via the REST API requires knowledege of handling files in your preferred programming language.
-The [Kaltura Client Libraries](https://developer.kaltura.com/api-docs/#/Client%20Libraries) simplify constructing the REST API calls to Kaltura and provides a simple API for a simple file upload request.
+The [Kaltura Client Libraries](https://developer.kaltura.com/api-docs/#/Client%20Libraries) simplify constructing the REST API calls to Kaltura and provide a simple API for a simple file upload request.
 However, if you'd like to support chunked file upload and pause-resume in your application, you will need to handle the file-chunking according to your preferred programming language standards.

-> If you're using Java, follow the [Chunked Upload in Java reference implementation](https://github.com/kaltura/Sample-Kaltura-Chunked-Upload-Java) to achieve chunked file upload in your Java application.
+> If you're using Java, follow the  information in the article on [chunked uploads in the Java reference implementation](https://github.com/kaltura/Sample-Kaltura-Chunked-Upload-Java) to achieve chunked file upload in your Java application.

-Follow the recipe below to get acquinted with the file upload API:
+Follow the recipe below to get learn how to use the file upload API:

 {% onebox https://developer.kaltura.com/recipes/upload/embed#/start %}